 A tubeless valve is then used, similar to a standard inner tube valve but with a rubber base that pulls tight against the valve hole allowing air to be pumped into the tyre.

 The magic ingredient to complete the tubeless recipe is liquid latex tyre sealant.
 Tyre sealant is poured into the tyre and covers all the internal surfaces and helps prevent any air leakage.
 It also has the major benefit of sealing most punctures, often without you even realising!
-However, ineffective application of tyre sealant can leave you frustrated and covered in a sticky latex mess, try explaining that one to the wife!

 How do I set up my Tubeless Road Bike wheels?